FAC-11/research/week2/technical spikes.md

 ## When and why would you use a spike?

+ *  To mitigate risk - especially when using a technology that we’re not entirely familiar, which we will be constantly- we don’t want to make any promises we can’t keep!

 * When a technical difficulty threatens to hold up the system's development put a pair of developers on the problem for a week or two and reduce the potential risk
 * If your team is having trouble on estimating the size of the user stories

 *    If accurate estimates are crucial because there is no contigency for project overrun.

  *   In building a complex architecture to allow the architecture to develop rather than being fully designed upfront as BDUF.

- *   Mitigating risk - especially when using a technology that we’re not entirely familiar, which we will be constantly- we don’t want to make any promises we can’t keep!

 ## How would you successfully spike on a topic